 Finally some much needed attention is being paid to the role of certain pesticides in the Honey Bee disaster known as Colony Collapse Disorder.
 This definitely falls into the category of “are any of us really surprised”?
 I know I am not surprised, having long thought the evidence of pesticide playing a part in the disorder was plain to see.
 But studies must be done and now the results of those studies are starting to be publicized.
 The real question is will regulating authorities listen and stand up to the monster corporations that make millions on the sale and use of these pesticides?

 Beekeepers and environmental organizations are paying attention of course, and have filed an emergency request to the U.S. Environmental Protection Agency to get some additional control and limitations on the use of the pesticides known as neonicotinoids.
-Four years ago (!) a video on the dangers of pesticides to bees plainly stated the concerns everyone had at the time.
+Seven years ago (!) a video on the dangers of pesticides to bees plainly stated the concerns everyone had at the time.
 Everyone at least it seems other than EPA officials and the pesticide manufacturers Studies are now being completed that support the fears beekeepers and others had years ago.
 Will these studies result in action now being taken to limit these pesticides?
 It is just my old uneducated opinion, but here is what I think.

 The neonicotinoid pesticides, like so many other chemicals were approved for use based in part on studies funded by the pesticide manufacturers.
 Conflict of interest maybe?
 Definitively.
 This is a common procedure though because the regulators do not have the money to finance enough independent research to make sure products like this are safe before being approved.
 Certainly the chemical manufacturers and even some of the regulators would claim that the industry studies are controlled and reviewed to the point where they can be relied on.
 My common sense, however, tells me otherwise.